Louisvdw/dbus-serialbattery/docs/docs/general/install.md

 ## Install or update

-> CerboGX users cannot use the the automatic installer.
-Use SSH option instead.

 ### Installation video

 [![dbus-serialbattery install](https://img.youtube.com/vi/Juht6XGLcu0/0.jpg)](https://www.youtube.com/watch?v=Juht6XGLcu0)

 ### Install automatically with flash drive/SD

+> CerboGX users cannot use the the automatic installer.
+Use SSH option instead.

-1. Download and copy the [latest release venus-data.tar.gz](https://github.com/Louisvdw/dbus-serialbattery/releases) to the root of a USB flash drive that is in Fat32 format.
-(A SD card is also an option for GX devices, but not for Raspberry Pi)
+1. Download and copy the [latest release](https://github.com/Louisvdw/dbus-serialbattery/releases) `venus-data.tar.gz` to the root of a USB flash drive that is in FAT32 format (a SD card is also an option for GX devices, but not for Raspberry Pi).

 2. Plug the flash drive/SD into the Venus device and reboot.
 It will automatically extract and install to the correct locations and try the driver on any connected devices.

-3. Reboot the GX (in the Remote Console go to `Settings` &rarr; `General` &rarr; `Reboot?`)
+3. Reboot the GX (in the Remote Console go to `Settings` &rarr; `General` &rarr; `Reboot?`).

 ### Install over SSH

 > Require [root access](https://www.victronenergy.com/live/ccgx:root_access)

-1. Log into your Venus OS device using a SSH client like Putty or bash
+1. Log into your Venus OS device using a SSH client like Putty or bash.

 2. Run these commands to install or update to the latest release version.